Clitoral erection

 Left image: Mild sexual arousal.
 Right image: Strong sexual arousal with erection of the vestibular bulbs under the skin on both sides of the vaginal opening and exposed clitoral glans.

 Clitoral erection (also known as clitoral tumescence or female erection) is a physiological phenomenon where the clitoris becomes enlarged and firm.

-Clitoral erection is the result of a complex interaction of psychological, neural, vascular, and endocrine factors, and is usually, though not exclusively, associated with sexual arousal.
+Clitoral erection is the result of a complex interaction of psychological, neural, vascular, and endocrine factors, and is usually, though not exclusively, associated with sexual arousal or sexual activity.
 Erections should eventually subside, and the prolonged state of clitoral erection even while not aroused is a condition that could become painful.
 This swelling and shrinking to a relaxed state seems linked to nitric oxide's effects on tissues in the clitoris, similar to its role in penile erection.

 Physiology

 The internal anatomy of the human vulva, with the clitoral hood and labia minora indicated as lines.

 The clitoris is the homolog to the penis in the male.
 Similarly, the clitoris and its erection can subtly differ in size.

 The visible part of the clitoris, the glans clitoridis, varies in size from a few millimeters to one centimeter and is located at the front junction of the labia minora (inner lips), above the opening of the urethra.
 It is covered by the clitoral hood.

 Any type of motion can increase blood flow to this organ and this results in increased secretions which lubricate the vagina.
 There are many ways to stimulate the clitoris.

 Clitoral erection occurs when the corpora cavernosa, two expandable erectile structures, become engorged with blood.
 This may result from any of various physiological stimuli, including sexual arousal.
 During sexual arousal, arterial blood flow to the clitoris is increased, and trabecular smooth muscle within the clitoris relaxes allowing blood to engorge the erectile tissues.
 The ischiocavernosus and bulbospongiosus muscles contract to compress the dorsal vein of the clitoris to stop drainage of the clitoris, trapping the blood.
 The erectile tissues are composed of endothelium-lined vascular spaces in a trabecular matrix, with the endothelium-lined vascular spaces surrounded by smooth muscle capable of contraction and relaxation.